DitzDev/lizard/README.md

 # 🦎 Lizard Programming Language

-**Lizard** is a simple interpreted programming language with a clean syntax and friendly error messages.
+**Lizard** is a interpreted programming language with a clean syntax, static type, and friendly error messages.
 It's inspired by modern languages like Rust and Python, but focused on ease of use and readability.
 The `.lz` file extension is used for Lizard source files.

 > Lizard is still under development.
 Contributions, suggestions, and feedback are welcome!